-If you are concerned that you or one of your family or friends are depressed or anxious - perhaps quieter, or crying more than usual - it is important that you speak to your doctor about how this can be treated.
+If you are concerned that you or one of your family or friends are depressed or anxious - perhaps they're quieter, or crying more than usual - it is important that you speak to your doctor about how this can be treated.
 There are many treatments available for depression and anxiety, including medical treatments and talking therapies.

-It is important too to recognise if you are becoming stressed.
+It is also important to recognise if you are becoming stressed.
 Speak to your doctor as there are lots of things you can do to reduce stress.
-Your doctor may be able to refer you to a clinical psychologist or a counsellor.
+Your doctor may be able to refer you to a clinical psychologist.